• Skip to primary navigation

 Notes

-Recipe copyright The Foreign Fork.
+Copyright The Foreign Fork.
 For educational or personal use only.

 • Lard: If you can find it, cook your onions in lard.
 If not, you can also use vegetable shortening, vegetable oil, or butter.
+Lard adds a unique and delicious flavor to this dish.
+If possible, don’t use a substitute.

 • Paprika: Use sweet paprika (as opposed to spicy paprika).
 I imported mine from Hungary to make sure it had the best flavor.
 This isn’t necessary but I would certainly recommend it!
 It makes a huge difference.
-Using a high quality paprika is important because it is the only seasoning in the dish.
+Using a high-quality paprika is important because it is the only seasoning in the dish.

-• Chicken: Use bone in, skin on chicken pieces.
+• Chicken: Use bone-in, skin on chicken pieces.
 I used legs and thighs.

 • All Purpose Flour: Optional, for thickening the sauce if desired.